Bir vs Kamshet

 Traffic & Airspace Load

 Bir is an internationally known paragliding site, having hosted world-level competitions and attracting pilots from across the globe.
-As a result, it is often busy – tandems, XC pilots, and visiting international pilots frequently share the same airspace.
-For a new pilot, this increases workload and distraction.
+As a result, it is often busy – Hundreds of Tandems, XC pilots, and visiting international pilots frequently share the same airspace.
+The launch & landing are overwhelming, especially in the best flying season of October & November.
+For a new pilot, this increases mental workload and distraction.

 Kamshet’s training sites are more controlled, with clearer separation between students, certified tandem pilots, and experienced pilots following ridge rules.
 Radio communication and instructor supervision are easier to manage.